 So take some time to remember those people who lived in the wind on the edge of the world - who could not let things slip away.
 They lived with life and death daily.
 They were hardy, blunt, outspoken, fiery, but equally quick to laugh, to cry.
 Their gaelic psalms sound like strange wailing.
 They were open and flexible, ready to move like the wind.

-In 2013, faced with the challenges of this busy world, we might not face imminent death daily like our ancestors, but we must still be fierce, drawing on the lessons that birth has taught us, that our ancestors have taught us, fighting to remain connected to each other as couples and as families.
+Faced with the challenges of this busy world, we might not face imminent death daily like our ancestors, but we must still be fierce, drawing on the lessons that birth has taught us, that our ancestors have taught us, fighting to remain connected to each other as couples and as families.
 For ourselves.
 For our children.
 For their children.

 Today, in this busy city, we still have to call to each other over the wind that is trying to blow us apart, pressing the doors shut.